-We provide the services of online auctions for wholesale clearance and bankrupt stock subject to these Terms (which can only be varied in writing where signed by a Director of the Company).
 These Terms will apply to any contract between us for the sale of Items to you ("Contract").
 Please read these Terms carefully and make sure that you understand them, before bidding on any Items from our site.
 Please note that before placing a bid you will be asked to agree to these Terms.
 If you refuse to accept these Terms, you will not be able to bid on any Items from our site.

 You should print a copy of these Terms or save them to your computer for future reference.

 We amend these Terms from time to time as set out in clause 9.
 Every time you wish to order Items, please check these Terms to ensure you understand the terms which will apply at that time.

 These Terms, and any Contract between us, are only in the English language.

 YOUR ATTENTION IS DRAWN IN PARTICULAR TO THE PROVISIONS OF CLAUSES 6.2 (MULTIPLE ITEMS) AND 15 (OUR LIABILITY TO YOU).